ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-1.md

 ## Publishing MTA's data

-The interface `MtaStream` is used to publish a message to the topic `mta`, you just need to inject it as Bean to use it.
-That's how our method `publishMtaFeeds` will look now:
+The interface `MtaStream` is used to publish messages to the topic `mta`, you just have to inject it as Bean.
+That's how the method `publishMtaFeeds` will look now:
 ```java
 @Scheduled(cron = "0 */10 * * * *")
 public void publishMtaFeeds() {